MUSCLE DISEASES

 • Increased LDL cholesterol, xanthomas, coronary and stroke risk (well, allegedly; Arch.
 Path.
 Lab.
 Med.
 125: 253, 2001 describes sudden death in two 'roided-up bodybuilders but the only pathology seems to be an MI in one and normal decomposition in the other; even the cardiologists now say that the arteries are not impaired by 'roiding-up J. Am.
 Card.
 37: 224, 2001);

-• Gynecomastia (some bodybuilders use tamoxifen or surgery to remove their "b-tches' t-tties", and surgery is now routine, be sure you get all the breast tissue: Plastic & Rec.
+• Gynecomastia (infamously irreversible when due to anabolic steroid use; some bodybuilders use tamoxifen or surgery to remove their "b-tches' t-tties", and surgery is now routine, be sure you get all the breast tissue: Plastic & Rec.
 Surg.
 107: 240, 2001)

 • Altered libido (up and/or down) and impotence